nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 ### Our Standards

-Examples of behavior that contribut
+Examples of behavior that contributes to creating a positive environment
+include:

+* Using welcoming a